 Prior to this there was a variety of detectors – the eyeball with its range of responses dependent upon the observer’s vision, photography with a range of films from blue sensitive films, through panchromatic to some red sensitive emulsions, and then photoelectric photometry with cathodes whose sensitivity peaked from the near ultraviolet to the near infrared dependent upon the cathode coatings.

-But if you’re just trying to make some simple measures how do you sort out this complex scene?
-Simple measures come in two types – time series photomentry (TSP) which is intended merely to measure light variations at a selected wavelength – and colour photometry which makes use of multiple filters to derive physical information such as temperature changes about a particular star.
+But if you’re just trying to make some simple measures, how do you sort out this complex scene?
+Simple measures come in two types – time series photometry (TSP) which is intended merely to measure light variations at a selected wavelength – and colour photometry which makes use of multiple filters to derive physical information such as temperature changes about a particular star.